-- Provide the tutoring services (Services) to you using all reasonable care and skill
+- Provide the tutoring services (Services) to you using reasonable care and skill

 - Ensure that the Services are suitable to assist you in developing confidence and improving your academic results

 We need Your help

 An effective learning relationship is two-way.
-This means that whilst We will do everything We can to assist the Student, we do need some assistance from the Student.
+This means that whilst We will do everything We can to assist the Student, we do need assistance from the Student.
 Specifically, We need the Student to do the following:

 - Attend all Classes

 - To provide details of the Student’s results/grade at school in the subject for which they are receiving tutoring

 - To use best endeavours to complete both in-class and any additional learning activities

-- To try to engage with our Tutors and other Students to explore and enrich their understanding of the Course
+- To engage with our Tutors and other Students to explore and enrich their understanding of the Course

 - To only contact Tutors through approved communication channels.
 This is important as We have a duty of care for all Students and need to be able to monitor all contact between Students and Tutors.

 - To treat all persons at a Hub with courtesy and respect.

 - To follow the reasonable directions of Tutors and Our employees.

 What if things don’t go to plan?

 Learning and progress depend on a range of factors including the efforts of the Student.
 We cannot guarantee that our Services will lead to an improvement in academic performance or results.
 By purchasing and using the Services you accept this.

 Payment of fees

 When You enrol you agree to pay the relevant fees for that Course for the balance of the term.
 Except in the case of a trial lesson, Students are not permitted to attend a Course without having paid.